jordanl/reseed/README.md

 the torrent is moved to the new tracker directory and its files are renamed to match any spelling changes in the new torrent.

+**NB:**  This code is a work in progress and only migration mode is working

 # Cross-seeding

 Cross-seeding is used when sharing content between trackers,